 Google Nearby notifies you of things that can be helpful near you by surfacing location-specific notifications for apps and websites, with no prior app installed.
 Nearby has been growing in popularity for the last few months.
 In this blog, we will discuss answers to questions we frequently receive from our customers about Google Nearby.
 Let’s get started.

 1. What is Google Nearby?
+How does it work?

 Google Nearby allows users to discover nearby devices or contextual information without an app.
 There are three types of these interactions: nearby messages, communication, and notifications.

-Messages help discover and exchange information with other devices, without having to be on the same local network.
+Nearby Message service helps discover and exchange information with other devices, without having to be on the same local network.

 Communications is about bringing nearby users together digitally.
 This could be for data transfers, multi-screen gaming, or other kinds of sharing.

-Notifications send location-specific notifications to users, no app install required.
+Google Nearby Notifications send location-specific notifications to users, no app install required.
 These come in the form of secure URLs.

 2. What all can you do using Google Nearby?

-- Drive your own app installs.
+Drive your own app installs.

-- Open personal or business profiles in social apps.
+Open personal or business profiles in social apps.

-- Launch conversations or chatbots inside messaging apps.
+Launch conversations or chat bots inside messaging apps.

 Drive consumers to content about nearby products.

-- Help users explore store-inventory.
+Help users explore store-inventory.

 Drive check-ins, reviews within local/travel apps.

-4. How is Nearby impacting businesses?
+4. How do Google Nearby notifications impact businesses?

-- Advertising an URL
+Advertising an URL

-- Triggering an app intent with web URL fallback
+Triggering an app intent with web URL fallback

-- Triggering an app intent with install fallback
+Triggering an app intent with install fallback

 1. Go to Google settings, and under the services section they will see ‘Nearby’ and ‘Nearby discoveries’.